oss-review-toolkit/ort/README.md

 [![Downloader](./logos/downloader.png)](./downloader/src/main/kotlin)

-Taking an ORT result file with an analyzer result as the input (`-a`), the Downloader retrieves the source code of all contained packages to the specified output directory (`-o`).
-The Downloader takes care of things like normalizing URLs and using the [appropriate VCS tool](./downloader/src/main/kotlin/vcs) to checkout source code from version control.
+Taking an ORT result file with an _analyzer_ result as the input (`-a`), the _downloader_ retrieves the source code of all contained packages to the specified output directory (`-o`).
+The _downloader_ takes care of things like normalizing URLs and using the [appropriate VCS tool](./downloader/src/main/kotlin/vcs) to checkout source code from version control.

 Currently, the following Version Control Systems are supported: